Approximate invariance for ergodic actions of amenable groups: The joining trick

-Let $X$ be a compact and metrizable space, equipped with an action of $G$ by homeomorphisms, and suppose that there exists a point $x_o$ whose $G$-orbit in $X$ is dense.
-We refer to the pair $(X,x_o)$ as a \textbf{compact pointed $G$-space}.
+Let $G$ be a countable amenable group, and let $X$ and $W$ be compact metrizable spaces, equipped with actions of $G$ by homeomorphisms, and suppose that there exists a point $x_o \in X$ with a dense $G$-orbit.
+Let $\mu$ be an ergodic $G$-invariant measure on $X$.

-We denote by $C(X)$ the Banach space of real-valued continuous functions on $X$, equipped with the uniform norm, and by $\cP(X)$ the space of (regular) Borel probability measures on $X$, identified with the convex and weak*-compact subset of positive and unital functionals in the dual space $C(X)^*$.
-We note that the $G$-action on $X$ gives rise to an isometric $G$-action on $C(X)$ and a weak*-continuous action on $\cP(X)$ by